Permanent Account Number (PAN)

 Eligibility

-PAN Card can be issued to any company, individual, NRI (Non-Resident Indians), company or assessee who is liable to pay tax in India.
+PAN Card can be issued to any company, individual, NRI (Non-Resident Indians), company, or assessee who is liable to pay tax in India.

 Structure of a PAN Card

-- Cardholder’s Name, whether it is an Individual, company, firm or such other assessee.
+- Cardholder’s Name, whether it is an Individual, company, firm, or such other assessee.

 - The cardholder’s father’s name shall be applicable in the case of an individual.

 - PAN is the unique number assigned to the assessee.
-It is nothing but a 10-letter alphanumerical number.
+It is nothing but a 10-letter alphanumeric number.
 In this, each of these 10 letters represents clear information pertaining to the cardholder.
 The same has been explained below:

 Take the example of AYDPC0123P